 Buffalo Bill Dam

 Built in 1910 (before Hoover Dam), Buffalo Bill Dam was the tallest dam at the time.
-Keeping the Shoshone River in check, visitors can walk out on the dam and learn more about the animal species of the area along with the dam’s construction inside its visitor center.
-This is one of the top things to do in Cody Wyoming in the Fall.
+Keeping the Shoshone River in check, visitors can walk out on the dam and learn more about the area’s animal species and the dam’s construction inside its visitor center.
+This is one of the top things to do in Cody, Wyoming, in the Fall.

 Located at 4808 N Fork Hwy, Cody.
 The visitor center is open daily from May 1 to September 30.
 From Monday to Friday the hours are 9 a.m. – 6 p.m., 9 a.m. – 5 p.m. on Saturday and Sunday.
 Free to enter.
 There is a viewing platform to view the dam if the visitor center is not open.